telerik/maui-docs/controls/datagrid/sorting.md

 this.dataGrid.SortDescriptors.Add(new DelegateSortDescriptor() { KeyLookup = new CustomIKeyLookup()});
 ```

-Here is how the DataGrid looks when sorting is applied:
+The following image shows how the DataGrid looks after sorting is applied:

 ![DataGrid Sorting](images/datagrid_sorting.png)

 ## Additional Resources